Appearance

 lane_idto move an issue to a different lane on the board.
 The lane must belong to the same project. - Blocking relations: omitting

 blocked_by_ids/blocks_idspreserves existing relations.
-Pass an empty array[]to explicitly clear them. - Pass
+Pass an empty array[]to explicitly clear them. - Mentions: in the description, a plain

 nullforassignee_id,sprint_id, orestimated_minutesto clear those values.